-To receive notification when our next grant cycle opens, please join our mailing list.
+To receive notifications when all NAA program grant cycles open, please join our mailing list.

 The National Autism Association is committed to those with an Autism Spectrum Disorder (ASD) who may be prone to wandering off or eloping from a safe environment, and may be unable to recognize danger and/or stay safe.
 Wandering, elopement, “running” or fleeing behaviors among those within our community not only present unique safety risks, but also create extraordinary worry and stress among caregivers.
 Drowning fatalities following wandering incidents remain a leading cause of death among those with ASD.
 As such, the National Autism Association provides direct assistance to law enforcement agencies and caregivers.
 FOUND supplies funding to search-and-rescue agencies in need of tracking technology and training, and the Big Red Safety Box is a free-of-charge toolkit given to autism families in need as a means to educate, raise awareness and share simple tools that may assist them in preventing, and responding to, wandering-related emergencies.

 NAA’s Big Red Safety Box includes the following resources:

 1) Our Be REDy Booklet containing the following educational materials and tools: